Inc44/dotfiles/COMMAND.md

 # Commands

+`! command`: Negate the exit status of a command

+`./executable`: Run an executable file located in the current directory

 `alias name=command`: Create a shortcut for a command, eliminating the need to type the full command

 `aplay -l`: List all available sound cards and digital audio devices